alo9507/JustKeepClicking/content/blog/auth/index.md

 </div>

+The application just the enum.
+Then EZClientAuth switches on this enum to determine which private RemoteAuthProvider to use.

+Let's take a quick look at the `AuthProviderConfiguration`, then we'll complete EZClientAuth with the `Auth` manager mentioned above

+<h2 style="text-decoration: underline;">AuthProviderConfiguration</h2>

+`AuthProviderConfiguration` will be an enum with the actual `RemoteAuthProvider` implementation as a switch getter.
+We do this so that the framework, if installed as a Pod, doesn't need to expose the internals of its RemoteAuthProvider implementations.
+EZClientAuth was implemented as an importable module.

 <h2 style="text-decoration: underline;">Auth</h2>

+A struct that exposes the means of configuring and accessing a singleton AuthManager

 We could just allow the consuming code to create as many AuthManagers as they want, but this could quickly lead to misuse of the API.

 I can think of few circumstances in which the consuming code would be benefit from multiple AuthManager's all with different states.

-<blockquote>The tradeoff in SDK development is opinionated vs. flexible.
-Shoot for 80% approval.</blockquote>

-AuthManager checks off all three of my usual criteria for justifying a singltone:
+The `AuthManager` checks off all three of my usual criteria for justifying a singltone:

-- The object is used in many parts of the application
-- It's conceptually difficult to imagine a need for more than one of that object to exist simultaneously
-- Changes to the object should be shared across across the application

-AuthSession abides by all three, namely:
-1: Any code that makes remote calls will likely need an authentication token in its header
+- The object is used in many parts of the application.
+Any code that makes remote calls will likely need an authentication token in its header
-2: There really aren't any (common?) use cases that would predicate multiple AuthSession floating around
+- It's conceptually difficult to imagine a need for more than one of that object to exist simultaneously.
+There really aren't any (common?) use cases that would necessitate multiple AuthSession floating around
-3: If I refresh my AuthSession in one process, I want that new AuthSession to be propogated to everywhere else, god forbid a stale one is used.
+- Changes to the object should be shared across across the application.
+If I refresh my AuthSession in one process, I want that new AuthSession to be propogated to everywhere else, god forbid a stale one is used.

-If the above three criteria are not true, you may be better off just injecting through initializers or setters as need as needed and spare yourself the trouble of Singletons.
+If the above three criteria are not true, you may be better off just injecting through initializers, setters or methods as need as needed and spare yourself the trouble of Singletons.

-Singletons are notoriously untestable.
+NOTE: Singletons are notoriously untestable.
 We'll cover how to keep things testable in Part III.
-(Hint: It involves initializer injection of a MockAuthManager.)
+(Hint: You just add an instance property called authManager to your object, then add an authManager in that object's initializer that defauls to the singleton.
+Inject for tests, don't inject for production)

-The honor of the Singleton now upheld, lets create a construct, simply called `Auth`. `Auth` will be responsible for two things:
+The occasional viability of the singleton design pattern now upheld, lets create our final abstraction, simply called `Auth`, that will confgirure and hold our one and only `AuthManager`, and therefore our one and only synchronized `AuthSession`.

-1. Owning the singleton AuthManager, and by extension the single true AuthSession
-2. Providing an entry point for configuring which RemoteAuthProvider implementation the consuming code would like to use

 Here's the [struct](https://docs.swift.org/swift-book/LanguageGuide/ClassesAndStructures.html) (for non-Swifters, thinking of this as a class is non-lossy for our purposes):